-- 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on System, click on RMON, and click on Alarm. - 3.
-Review the settings. - Index: This parameter specifies the ID number of the new group.
-The range is 1 to 65535. - Port: Select the port to apply the RMON alarm settings to - Interval: This parameter specifies the time (in seconds) over which the data is sampled.
+- Log into your switch management page (see "Access your switch management page" on page 5). - 2.
+Click on System, click on RMON, and click on Alarm.

+- Index: This parameter specifies the ID number of the new group.
+The range is 1 to 65535. - Interval: This parameter specifies the time (in seconds) over which the data is sampled.
 Its range is 1 to 2147483647 seconds. - Variable: This parameter specifies the RMON MIB object that the event is monitoring. - Sample type: This parameter defines the type of change that has to occur to trigger the alarm on the monitored statistic.
 There are two choices from the pull-down menu Delta value and Absolute value.
 Delta value- setting compares a threshold against the difference between the current and previous values of the statistic.
 Absolute value- setting compares a threshold against the current value of the statistic. - Rising Threshold: This parameter specifies a specific value or threshold level of the monitored statistic.
 When the value of the monitored statistic becomes greater than this threshold level, an alarm event is triggered.
 The parameter's range is 1 to 2147483647. - Falling Threshold: This parameter specifies a specific value or threshold level of the monitored statistic.
 When the value of the monitored statistic becomes less than this threshold level, an alarm event is triggered.
 The parameter's range is 1 to 2147483647. - Rising Event Index: This parameter specifies the event index for the rising threshold.
 Its range is 1 to 65535.
 This field is mandatory and must match an Event Index that you previously entered in "Events". - Falling Event Index: This parameter specifies the event index for the falling threshold.
 Its range is 1 to 65535.
 This field is mandatory and must match an Event Index that you previously entered in "Events".